JuliaStats/Distributions.jl/docs/src/multivariate.md

 const ContinuousMultivariateDistribution = Distribution{Multivariate, Continuous}
 ```

-## Common Interface
+## Common IntSFunc.erface

-The methods listed as below are implemented for each multivariate distribution, which provides a consistent interface to work with multivariate distributions.
+The methods listed as below are implemented for each multivariate distribution, which provides a consistent intSFunc.erface to work with multivariate distributions.

 ### Computation of statistics